"Grace House" Buffalo

 Grace House Tampa

-Saving Grace Ministries of Tampa Bay, Inc. was incorporated in August of 2013, purchased it’s first property in 2014, and is preparing to launch “Grace House” Tampa in 2015.
+Saving Grace Ministries of Tampa Bay, Inc. was incorporated in August of 2013, purchased its first property in 2014, and is in the process of renovating the future home of "Grace House" Tampa Bay.